-Here you’ll find isolated farms and the wild land of Connemara National Park, punctuated by the peaks of the Twelve Bens.
+Here, you’ll find isolated farms and the wild land of Connemara National Park, punctuated by the peaks of the Twelve Bens.
 Beyond are Kylemore Lough and the beautiful Kylemore Abbey with a Victorian walled garden.

 Galway, a Great City to Visit

-Walk into a pub nearly any evening and you’ll find a lively place reverberating with the sounds of fiddles, banjos, guitars, flutes and assorted other instruments.
-It may be the most Irish city in Ireland and is definitely one of my best places to visit in Ireland..
+Walk into a pub nearly any evening, and you’ll find a lively place reverberating with the sounds of fiddles, banjos, guitars, flutes, and assorted other instruments.
+It may be the most Irish city in Ireland and is definitely one of my best places to visit in Ireland.

 One of the Unique Places to Visit in Ireland; The Aran Islands

 Weathered and rugged with about 1,100 residents scattered across three islands, the Islands are windswept spits of landscape covered with grass, where ribbons of road dart here and there and stone walls run in every direction across barren hillsides.
 They are one of the most unique places to visit in Ireland.

 Belfast, Northern Ireland

 Belfast in Northern Ireland is one of the best places to visit on the island of Ireland.
-It is a city recently reborn, thanks in great part to the Titanic Belfast, one of the most engaging museums you’ll find anywhere.
+It is a city recently reborn, thanks in significant part to the Titanic Belfast, one of the most engaging museums you’ll find anywhere.

-Across the street is the small Writer’s Square that pays tribute to 27 Northern Ireland authors.
-Leave a few minutes also to pop into the renowned Crown Liquor Saloon.
+Across the street is the small Writer’s Square, paying tribute to 27 Northern Ireland authors.
+Leave a few minutes to pop into the renowned Crown Liquor Saloon.
 With its centuries-old interior, it’s one of the most ornate pubs in Belfast.

 The Incredible Burren

-You don’t find many travelers who seek out The Burren, a huge, treeless limestone plateau in County Clare where a moonscape-like austerity gives it a unique beauty.
-(Actually, it’s a unique botanical environment of both Alpine and Mediterranean plants).
+You won’t find many travelers who seek out The Burren, a vast, treeless limestone plateau in County Clare where a moonscape-like austerity gives it a unique beauty.
+(It’s a unique botanical environment of Alpine and Mediterranean plants).

-Those that do seek it out usually come to see the Poulnabrone Dolmen, a portal tomb dating from 3200 – 3800 BC.
+Those who do seek it out usually come to see the Poulnabrone Dolmen, a portal tomb dating from 3200 – 3800 BC.
 Excavated in 1986, it’s the most famous of the 170+ portal tombs scattered about Ireland.

 Beautiful, Charming Westport

 Up in County Mayo on Ireland’s west coast, the town of Westport is quite attractive with tree-lined streets, eye-catching shops, and many restaurants and pubs, especially along charming Bridge Street.

 A Great Part of Ireland: The Southeast

-Visit the city of Kilkenny, one of Ireland’s most historic towns (see Kilkenny Castle and grab a pint and a bite to eat at Kyteler’s Inn, a medieval coaching inn), the Hook Peninsula in Wexford and Waterford.
+Visit the city of Kilkenny, one of Ireland’s most historic towns (see Kilkenny Castle and grab a pint and a bite to eat at Kyteler’s Inn, a medieval coaching inn), and the Hook Peninsula in Wexford and Waterford.
 I found the drive along the coast of Wexford beautiful.

 Another of the Best Places to Visit: Beautiful Donegal

-The city of Donegal is a vest-pocket little town, with a castle right in the middle of it.
-Just blocks away steep hills coddle the city, which is a pleasant Irish town to walk about.
+The city of Donegal is a vest-pocket little town with a castle right in the middle of it.
+Just blocks away, steep hills coddle the city, a pleasant Irish town to walk about.